ibnuqoyim/multi-service/go-service/README.md

 ## Troubleshooting

 1. **Config not read**: Run `go mod tidy` first
-2. **Cannot connect to PHP API**: Make sure PHP API is running at the correct URL
+2. **Cannot connect to Laravel API**: Make sure Laravel API is running at the correct URL
 3. **Port already in use**: Change PORT in the `.env` file
 4. **Import error**: Make sure `go.mod` and `go.sum` exist and are valid